This page was last updated 19/01/2018 and is considered up-to-date.

 Each match that meets all these criteria has a small chart made for it, like the one above.
 Some basic stats are logged: DPM for the combat classes and Heals per Minute for medics, plus KA/D.

 This means each player in the match can secure a maximum of three distinctions for each match he participates in, and each team of six can therefore secure a maximum total of eighteen.
 The share of distinctions between all the teams is shown in the two boxes at the top of each chart near the team names.
-The amount of distinctions received, in comparison to how many matches they’ve participated in, is what decides someone’s place in this ranking system.

 The projection machine makes a prediction before each on-record match and this is listed on each match chart on the left.
 This projection is then compared to the true outcome and its accuracy level is determined.
 The inaccuracy figure is determined by how well the machine guessed the proportionality of round wins between the teams, and also by how closely it predicted the actual score figure for each team.
 If it predicted a 5-0 and the actual result was a 0-5 in the other team’s favour, that would be 100% inaccuracy.
-Usually the machine’s predictions are broadly accurate (5-20% inaccurate).
+Usually the machine’s predictions are broadly accurate (5-25% inaccurate).
 Sometimes it’s spot-on, but equally often it’s quite far off (40%+ inaccuracy).